 We started using Blender in week 6.
 I tried using Blender before because I was interested in 3d modeling.
 I found it hard, quit, tried again, quit.
 However, now I use it for drawing and it’s interesting.
 It’s so nice because I can make a rough set, move the camera around to find the best shot, and render.
 Then I sketch over it to add more detail that would take too long to do in 3d.
 It also allows me to forget that I suck at perspective for a short while, which is nice.

-For the 7th assignment we used our best shots to polish.
+For the 7th assignment, we used our best shots to polish.
 Add detail, lots of it.
 Define what a box is, imply its functions, describe how it’s made.
 There is a lot to a scene and I should have done a bit more research.
 Some objects of my scene are a bit too “primitive” as Scott would call it.
-Which means, it lacks life, material indication, stain, scratches, imbalance.
+This means it lacks life, material indication, stain, scratches, imbalance.
 For example with my zigzag support structure, the parts don’t feel like they take up their own space.
 They fit perfectly into the bigger box.
 With 3d, the drawing is in perspective, but it is still a bit empty.
 The ground is too clean.

 On the 8th week, we were taught another process that’s similar to using 3d software.
 It provides a perspective grid, camera angle, and a bunch of boxes.
 We learned how to use photography as a starting point for our drawings.
-Since it is from reality, it’s guaranteed that the scale of objects are believable.
+Since it is from reality, it’s guaranteed that the scale of objects is believable.
 The downside is that the camera can’t be moved as easily compared to 3d.
 Sometimes, that doesn’t even matter because as Scott showed us, it might be a perfect angle if we turn a table into a huge platform of a space station.
 The main function of the image is to put something on a page, to make it less intimidating.
 I didn’t use this process to do my work for this week.
 It’s not as helpful to me as Blender.

 For the last week, we just have to Finish.
 Whatever that means for us.
 I painted as good as I could the latest painting from last week, and did a new interior piece.
-My old interior drawings sucks.
-With the help of 3d and everything else I learned I had a better result.
+My old interior drawings suck.
+With the help of 3d and everything else I learned, I had a better result.
 I hated the tables and chairs so much.
 They look so big, on my old drawings as well as on my new one.
 There was a lot of internal screaming of “WHYYY!“.
 Then I looked at my own table, compared its dimensions to my body.
 I realized that one side of the tables in my 3d model is 4 times the width of a person.
 The solution is to make the tables smaller but that would change the whole scene, I had to start over.
 Instead of 1 chair for each side, I added another one.
 That made the drawing feel better.
 But I ran out of time so the drawing is compressed along with unfinished sketches.

 I learned a lot from this class.
 Not only because I’m new to the subject matter, having less than 10 students in the class also helped.
 There’s a spectrum of skill level in the class, me being the super beginner and some are nearing professional.
 Everyone’s critique focuses on different aspects of environment design and almost never gets repetitive.
 If each prop or building design is interesting, then none of them are.
 A very clean bar is not believable.
 Proportions need to be interesting but logical, depending on the project.
-Small details that appear on multiple images ties them together as a project.
+Small details that appear on multiple images tie them together as a project.
 Flat surfaces are not flat, the details have depth.
 Have an active skyline, design for the shot.

 Also in my last post, I talked about my lack of confidence.
 Guess what?
 The guest on the last call for the class giving critiques said that I need to be more confident.
-Yeah… I don’t know how to be confident, when I know my work isn’t very good.
+Yeah… I don’t know how to be confident when I know my work isn’t very good.
 I don’t like cocky people whose work sucks, and I want people to like me.
 I just want the work to speak for itself.

 Btw, these concepts were to fit the IP: Apex Legends.